Ramphoryncus/Henry-Taylor-2206046-Technical-Art-Development-Commentary/README.md

 Then I got to blueprinting the character movement and constructing the animation blueprint (figure 6).
 At first every time I jumped with no animation present the character would fall flat on his face, this was because I had imported the mesh without a skeleton which did exist because I put it there in Mixamo.
 I then had to refresh my memory on movement input, camera control and animation blueprints by re-watching some YouTube tutorials from the creator Matt Aspland (cited in the bibliography).

 I put a lot of time into these blueprints making adjustments, constantly testing, making sure that everything worked as I wanted it to.
 I did have a few issues with passing variables between the character blueprint at the animation blueprint but they all got ironed out in the end.
 I did attempt to use animation notify states to control the spawn and throw lightning ball, but ended up using custom events to control the spawning and launching.
 Animation notify states worked with the throw animation using enable and disable input notifiers so that the player wouldn’t be skating around whilst they’re going through throw animation.
-When it came to sliding, I had to add an UnCrouch node and then adjust the collision capsule half height and also the location of the character mesh big cars if I used a crouch node it would drop the player speed and they wouldn’t slide on their back for as long as they wanted.
+When it came to sliding, I had to add an UnCrouch node and then adjust the collision capsule half height and also the location of the character mesh, because if I used a crouch node it would drop the player speed and they wouldn’t slide on their back for as long as I wanted.
 I could probably have used a set player speed as well but I felt this was the most robust solution.

 <img width="2055" height="1219" alt="ChargerScreenShot" src="https://github.com/user-attachments/assets/c80a9c95-3314-4b38-b2fb-6a22797f7f7b" />